tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

+I was introduced to React in a software engineering intensive, so the choice was made for me.
+However after learning more about the alternatives such as Angular and Vue, I discovered that I enjoy React's integration of JSX the most.
+Blending the elements of HTML and JavaScript makes the development process easier by using several functionalities like map and filter to display DOM nodes.
+If I could change something about React, I would have React mirror Angular and be written in TypeScript instead of JavaScript.
+Static type checking before code execution helps to detect errors sooner and more efficiently (and saves headaches!).
+Once I learned TypeScript, I programmed my applications in it and haven't looked back since.

 ### 2. Why do the component names in JSX start with capital letters?

+JSX fundamentally compiles to `React.createElement(component, props, ...children)`.
+So when an element starts with a lowercase letter, React interprets that as an HTML element and then gets passed into `React.createElement` as a string (like 'section'), which we don't want.
+Alternatively, component capitalization tells React that the component has been defined or imported somewhere in the file to pass into `React.createElement`.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

+The main types of React components are class and functional components.
+Class components are best suited for when declaring a state and accessing lifecycle methods.
+Function components are designed to display information, making them easier to read, debug, and test.

+However with the introduction of Hooks in React 16.8, functional components now have access to state and lifecycle methods.
+Hooks allows the reusability of stateful logic, consolidates related logic (like fetching data), and minifies better for performance.

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!

+At my last workplace, I executed React and Redux testing in Jest and Enzyme to facilitate continuous integration and deployment, ensure product reliability for every future release, and minimize unexpected outcomes by evaluating critical edge cases.
+My work was primarily in unit testing, and I'm ready to take on the responsibility for other testing types.
+I see testing the same way I see eating vegetables: nobody likes doing it, but it's essential for growth and success.

 ---